Critical phase and spin sharpening in SU(2)-symmetric monitored quantum circuits: Introduction

 In this work, we explore monitored-random-circuit dynamics of one-dimensional (1D) qubit chains with SU(2) symmetry.
 Equivalently, the circuits conserve three noncommuting charges: the total spin angular momentum's components.
 First, we explore the purification dynamics of a spin chain initially entangled with an ancilla spin.
 We identify a purification transition between a mixed phase, in which the ancilla purifies over an exponential-in-$L$ time, and a critical phase\footnote{For the purposes of this discussion, we classify Goldstone phases with long-range order as critical.} with scale-invariant purification and entanglement growth.
 Above a critical measurement rate (at $p>p_{\rm c}$), we observe an extended-in-$p$ critical phase in which the purification time scales diffusively: $t_{\rm P}\sim L^2$.
 Second, we examine the entanglement dynamics undergone by an initially unentangled state.
 The purification transition doubles as an entanglement transition between volume-law entanglement scaling, at $p<p_{\rm c}$, and subextensive (logarithmic or small-power-law) scaling, at $p>p_{\rm c}$.
 The critical entanglement dynamics $p>p_{\rm c}$---even in the measurement-only limit ($p=1$)---due to the local measurements' noncommuting nature.
 In fact, a Lieb-Shultz-Mattis-type anomaly precludes a simple area-law entangled regime~\cite{nahum2020entanglement}, as would arise when $p=1$, absent symmetries.

 Observing the purification/entanglement transition experimentally would require many instances of the same set of measurement outcomes.
 Such instances occur with vanishing likelihood in the thermodynamic limit.
 This challenge is the \textit{postselection problem}.
 To evade this difficulty, we explore a ``spin-sharpening/learnability" transition.
 Denote by $s$ the total spin quantum number.
 We examine whether the dynamics collapse an initial superposition of states in different $s$ sectors.
 Unlike in the U(1)-symmetric problem, the sectors generally cannot be shared by the (extensive) charges: our system’s three charges, failing to commute, share only one sector.
 We identify a spin-sharpening transition at a measurement rate $p=p_\#$, which is numerically indistinguishable from the entanglement-transition rate: $p_\#\approx p_{\rm c}$.
-In the spin-sharp phase ($p>p_\#$), an observer can, in principle, determine the system's $s$ in a time scale $t\sim L^2$, with a probability tending to unity as $L\rightarrow \infty$.
-In contrast, if $p<p_\#$, the information about $s$ is effectively hidden from the observer, who requires an exponential-in-system-size time to determine $s$.
+In the ``spin-sharp'' phase ($p>p_\#$), an observer can, in principle, determine the system's $s$ in a time scale $t\sim L^2$, with a probability tending to unity as $L\rightarrow \infty$.
+In contrast, in the ``spin-fuzzy'' phase ($p<p_\#$), the time scale is $t \sim L^3$.
 This ``learning'' perspective might be used to probe the transition experimentally.

 Finally, we interpret our results within an effective replica statistical-mechanics model.
 We obtain the model by averaging over the gates and measurement outcomes, building on previous results about asymmetric and symmetric circuits~\citep{potter2022entanglement}.
 This model casts dynamical properties of SU(2)-symmetric monitored quantum circuits in terms of some effective Hamiltonian's low-energy properties.
 We interpret our numerical results in terms of this effective-Hamiltonian model.